What is an Affidavit of Heirship

 The Steinbach Law Firm can prepare an Affidavit of Heirship.

-Our fee is $525 each, which does not include the county recording fee, which is usually $48 per county.
+Our fee is $300 each.
+The county recording fee is approximately $48 per county.

 We will provide you with instructions and where and how to file the completed document.